This article may contain compensated links. See our full disclosure here

-The Blue Grotto, Capri
+The Blue Grotto

 But did you see the Blue Grotto?
 I hear you ask.
 No, sadly we did not.

-Capri boat tour options
+Capri island tour options

 Capri boat tours are not created equally.
 There are pros and cons of choosing a boat cruise of the island and unsurprisingly it comes down to variables of price, tour length and quality of experience.

 We were picked up from our accommodation and transferred to a small harbour close to Sorrento.
 Our family of four joined 7 other people on a luxurious cruiser for the journey.

 The advantage of a small boat is immediately obvious as you approach the island.
 To get close to the grottos and inlets your boat needs to be nimble.

 We managed to get close to all the highlights mentioned above and I even had a gorgeous kiss on the cheek from my son under the Faraglione di Mezzo!

 He was not only in charge of steering and quips but also managed to serve us some drinks and a delicious tomato and mozzarella panino each.

-The tour lasts approximately 8 hours.
+The tour lasted approximately 8 hours.
 Other options included a stop for swimming and snorkelling (it was a bit cold for that when we visited) and a private bus tour to Anacapri which we did not take.
 There was wifi, towels, and snorkel gear on board.

 Private tour by traditional gozzo boat

 As you can see they are small vessels and may not suit those prone to seasickness or families (like us) with young children.
 I think teenagers would love it and especially enjoy jumping off the boat when the weather is warm.

-One hour island tour
+One hour island tour from Marina Grande

 I would only take this option if you are on a very strict budget or have limited time.
 We saw several of these tours on the water and made the following observations: